Dr Russell Burcombe

 He became a Consultant Radiation Oncologist in Christchurch, New Zealand, in 2002, before being appointed Consultant Clinical Oncologist at the Kent Oncology Centre in 2004.

 As well as running a busy clinical practice treating breast and lung cancers, Dr Burcombe takes a special interest in providing patient-friendly information for patients.

 The innovative Breast Radiotherapy Information film was followed, in 2014, by a film on chemotherapy.
 This is now used widely to educate patients in Kent and was endorsed by the UK Chemotherapy Partnership.

 As Trustee of a local charity, Breast Cancer Kent, he has been closely involved in fundraising to provide state-of-the-art equipment for the Maidstone & Tunbridge Wells Breast Care Centre.

 He has worked closely with Macmillan, Breast Cancer Care, and Breast Cancer Now to promote and improve the metastatic breast cancer service at Maidstone and Tunbridge Wells NHS Trust.

-- Consultant Clinical Oncologist, breast cancer at the Kent Oncology Centre, Maidstone Hospital
+- Consultant Clinical Oncologist, Kent Oncology Centre (2004)

 - Fellow of the Royal College of Radiologists (FRCR)